RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/create_RO.md

 ---
 layout: default
-title: Create new ROs
+title: Create and Edit ROs
 parent: Working with ROHub
 nav_order: 1
 ---

-# Create new ROs
+# Create and Edit ROs
 {: .no_toc }

 ## Table of contents